Episode 38: Title IX

 Whitney McPhie Griffith

 Whitney McPhie Griffith is a musician, graphic designer, and interdisciplinary artist.
 Born and raised in Denver, Colorado, she eventually made her way to the Pacific Northwest by way of Utah and Northern California.
-Now living in Portland, she sails the Columbia River, plays Mario Kart, and goes for bike rides with her husband.
+Now living in Portland, she sails the Columbia River, plays Mario Kart, and goes for bike rides with partner.

 “As a result of Title IX, and a new generation of parents who want their daughters to have the opportunities they never had, women’s sports have arrived.”